owlto-finance/owlto-sdk/README.md

 ## Q&A

 ### How do I know which tokens can be bridged between selected chains?
-You can simply called the `bridge.getAllPairInfos()` function(`get_all_pair_infos` HTTP API)
+You can simply called the `bridge.getAllPairInfos()` function.(`get_all_pair_infos` HTTP API)

-it will return a list of pairs for each supported tokens can be bridged.
+It will return a list of pairs for each supported tokens can be bridged.

 ### What does build tx do?
 The `bridge.getBuildTx()` function(`get_build_tx` HTTP API) will return all the transactions needed when bridging.

-For example, if you bridge USDC from Base to Scroll for the first time, it will return two transactions in the txs field
+For example, if you bridge USDC from Base to Scroll for the first time, it will return two transactions in the txs field.

 1. `txs.approveBody`, lets you to approve Owlto smart contract .(null will be generated if the spending cap is enough)